eldipa/book-of-gehn/_posts/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 ```

 where ``PPP`` is a ``pkcs#7`` padding such as if the whole ``C1`` block were
-the last block of the ciphertext, the decryption + unpadding would success.
+the last block of the ciphertext, the decryption + un-padding would success.

 ### Paste a block